 Well done Francis,

-We have the same maritime approach, I am not contemplative for all that my wife and my friends, confirmed.
+We have the same maritime approach, I'm not contemplative for all that, my wife and my friends, Confirms.

-I try to follow you in IT matters, so buy, installation (it is already more difficult), start up manual and LA, anger, injures, everyone goes there and strangely the emptiness is created around me, it must be said that in IT matters I have two left hands and five shoots on each hand.
+I try to follow you in computer matters, so purchase, installation (it's already more scabrous), Getting Started, Manual, and LA, Angers, Insults, everyone goes through it and strangely the emptiness is around me, It must be said that when it comes to computers, I have two left hands and five shoots on each hand.

-But I would like to do the virtual regata too
+But I'd like to do the virtual regatta too

 Super Francis